iiso4fun/Lab5/README.md

-- Interactive Quiz**: Get questions dynamically loaded from a REST API.
+- Interactive Quiz: Get questions dynamically loaded from a REST API.
-- Password Checker**: Check the strength of your password.
+- Password Checker: Check the strength of your password.
-- Email Validator**: Check if your email is valid.
+- Email Validator: Check if your email is valid.

 ---